CrayLabs/smartsim-openmm/README.md

 This repo contains a SmartSim version of the DeepDriveMD workflow.

-This branch's version is equivalent to the standard file-based SmartSimMD pipeline.

 ## Installation

 We suggest to create a fresh conda environment